 Human Serum Albumin or Aborted Human Fetus Cells

 For an idea to gain traction, even a false idea, there must be a grain of truth to it.
 So, the truth here is that some vaccines use viruses that were grown in human cells.
 Why?
 A virus must be given a medium in which to propagate.
-Some vaccines can use other mammal cells or eggs, but others need human cells.
-So, during the early development of some vaccines such as the MMR and hepatitis A vaccine, human cell lines were used (view more information).
+Some vaccines can use other mammal cells or eggs, but some need human cells.
+During the early development of some vaccines such as the rubella and hepatitis A vaccines, human cell lines were used (view more information).
 These cell lines were developed in the 1960s from 2 aborted fetuses.
-There are many cell lines, which are cultures of self-perpetuating cells.
-The specific cell lines used in vaccines are the MRC-5 and WI-38 cell lines.
-Since they have been used repeatedly, there has been new fetal tissue required in the ongoing production of vaccines.
-No fetus was aborted specifically for vaccine development.
+The fetuses were not aborted for the purpose of developing vaccines or for any particular scientific reason.
+The cell lines MRC-5 and WI-38 were frequently used for the development of vaccines.
+There has been no new fetal cells required in the ongoing production of vaccines nor is there fetal tissue in vaccines.
 As with all viral vaccines, multiple purification steps ensure that cells are not in the final vaccine product.
 You cannot get someone’s DNA from vaccines.
-There is no human tissue in vaccines.
+Advances in vaccine technology such as the mRNA vaccines, has reduced the need to use cell lines in recent years.

 History of Vaccines website provides more about human cell lines or strains and their use in vaccines.